Successfully Proving Medical Malpractice in Traumatic Birth Injury

-The defendant doctor acknowledged that the child had suffered hypoxic-ischemia.
-He stated the birth was compromised by cephalopelvic disproportion (CPD): the baby's head, relative to the mother's pelvis, was too large.
-The CPD prevented a normal delivery.
-The chart notes and the discharge summaries for the mother and infant were written by the doctor.
-Geoff engaged three expert physicians to provide screening opinions on whether a claim was viable.
-After a review of the records, and consideration of each others' opinion, the doctor's advice was that there no obvious path to a successful result.
+Geoff sued the doctor who delivered the child.
+The doctor acknowledged that the child had suffered hypoxic-ischemic encephalopathy (HIE).
+He claimed the birth was stalled by cephalopelvic disproportion (CPD): meaning that the baby's head, relative to the mother's pelvis, was too large.
+This explanation was accepted by the physicians at the Janeway.
+Geoff engaged three expert physicians to provide screening opinions on whether to proceed with the case.
+Their advice was that the claim was unlikely to succeed.

 The claim settled for over $6,500,000.
 The settlement was the second-highest in Atlantic Canada for a birth injury claim.
-(The highest involved a child who required 24-hour awake care.)
-AylwardLaw's fee to the family, at 25 percent, was the lowest known fee in Atlantic Canada for a birth trauma case.
-AylwardLaw successfully applied to the Supreme Court of Newfoundland and Labrador for the appointment of the parents as guardians of the settlement.
-Read more.
+AylwardLaw's fee was the lowest fee in Atlantic Canada for a birth trauma case.
+AylwardLaw successfully applied to the Court to have the parents appointed as guardians of the settlement.

 Practice area(s): Medical Malpractice, Guardianship